ericchristoffersen/MorphSat_Public/README.md

 2) Allow files to be blended into a single representation, then exported:

-   For example to read a complete tts and output it as separate gpx and rlv file you can do:
+   For example to read a complete tts and output it as separate pgmf and rlv file you can do:

-     morphsat.exe -i t.tts -o t.gpx -o t.rlv
+     morphsat.exe -i t.tts -o t.pgmf -o t.rlv

    Similarly you can import multiple files and output them as one: